bwilliams4428/Cybersecurity/15-Web-Vulnerabilities-and-Hardening Homework/15-Web-Vulnerabilities-and-Hardening_Homework_SubmissionFile.md

 1. Define all four factors of multifactor authentication and give examples of each:

-   - Factor 1: Single factor authentication - A user gains access to a system or asset using only one category of credentials such as password based authentication.
+   **- Factor 1: Single factor authentication - "Something you know" - A user gains access to a system or asset using only one category of  	  	 credentials such as password(password, PIN, challenge phrase) based authentication.**

-   - Factor 2: Two factor authentication - A user gains access to a system or asset using two different categories of credentials such as a password and a device with that provides user authentication such as smartphone with an authenticatior app or a USB key fob such as a Yubikey.
+   **- Factor 2: Two factor authentication - "Something you have" -A user gains access to a system or asset using two different categories of 	  	 credentials such as a password and a device with that provides user authentication such as smartphone with an authenticatior app or a USB 	  key fob such as a Yubikey.**

-   - Factor 3: Three factor authentication - A user gains access to a system or asset using three different categories of credentials such as a password, device with authentication software and a biometric credential such as a fingerprint.
+   **- Factor 3: Three factor authentication "Something you are" - A user gains access to a system or asset using three different categories of  	credentials such as a password, device with authentication software and a biometric credential such as a fingerprint or voice sample.**

-   - Factor 4: Four factor authentication - A user gains access to a system or asset using four different categories of credentials such as a password, device with authentication software, biometric credentials such as a fingerprint or voice sample and a location credential such as a tracking microchip embedded in your skin or GPS tracker on your person.
+   **- Factor 4: Four factor authentication - A user gains access to a system or asset using four different categories of credentials such as a   	 password, device with authentication software, biometric credentials such as a fingerprint or voice sample and time based authentication or      	 location credential such as a tracking microchip embedded in your skin or GPS tracker on your person.**

 2. True or False: A password and pin is an example of 2-factor authentication.

-Answer: False.
-A password and pin are both forms single factor authentication that provide no added layer of security.
+   **False.
+A password and pin are both forms single factor authentication that provide no added layer of security.**

 3. True or False: A password and `google authenticator app` is an example of 2-factor authentication.

-Answer: True
+   **True**

 4. What is a constrained user interface?

-Answer: An interface that restricts user access to specific functions and system resources.
-A restricted shell and ATM machine are examples of constrained interfaces.
+   **An interface that restricts user access to specific functions and system resources.
+A restricted shell and an ATM machine are examples of         	    constrained interfaces.**
 ----
 ____